elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

 We delivered our clusters inaccessible from the internet.
 To provide ingress access you need to define rules allowing such traffic.

-To do so, log into [Elastx OpenStack IaaS](https://ops.elastx.cloud/).
+To do so, log in to [Elastx OpenStack IaaS](https://ops.elastx.cloud/).
 Once logged in click on the "Network" menu option in the left-hand side menu.
 Then click on "Security Groups", finally click on the "Manage Rules" button to the right of the security group named _cluster-name-worker-customer_.
 To add a rule click on